oddlittlebird/docs-1/docs/cep/reference/basics.md

 ```
 -- Defines `InputTemperatureStream` stream to pass events having `sensorId` and `temperature` attributes of types `string` and `double`.
-define stream InputTemperatureStream (sensorId string, temperature double);
+CREATE STREAM InputTemperatureStream (sensorId string, temperature double);

 -- Optional `@info` annotation to name the query.
 @info(name = 'Pass-through')

 -- Query to consume events from `InputTemperatureStream`, produce new events by selecting all the attributes from the incoming events, and outputs them to `TemperatureStream`.
+insert into TemperatureAndSensorStream
 select *
-from InputTemperatureStream
+from InputTemperatureStream;
-insert into TemperatureAndSensorStream;

 @info(name = 'Simple-selection')

 -- Selects only the `temperature` attribute from events, and outputs to `TemperatureOnlyStream`.
 -- Consumes events from `TemperatureAndSensorStream`.
 The schema of the stream is inferred from the previous query, hence no need to be defined.
+insert into TemperatureOnlyStream
 select temperature
-from TemperatureAndSensorStream
+from TemperatureAndSensorStream;
-insert into TemperatureOnlyStream;
 ```

 ### Events at each stream